Chicago-R-User-Group/Chicago-R-User-Group.github.io/about-us.md

 </nav>

 # <u>About Us</u>
 Founded in 2010, CRUG has become a cornerstone of the Chicago R community.
-Today, in its second generation of leadership CRUG has grown to about 3,500 members.
+Today, in its second generation of leadership CRUG has grown to over 3,500 members.

 Below are current organizers made up of various analytical backgrounds: from mathematicians and statisticians to data analysts and scientists to economists and transportation planners to professors.